theriley106/DailyLeetcode.club/README.md

 {'medium': 30, 'hard': 10, 'easy': 60}
 ```

-Will generate random unsolved questions that most likely fall under easy or medium difficulty, with a small chance of the question being categorized as hard.
+Will generate random questions that most likely fall under easy or medium difficulty, with a small chance of the question being categorized as hard.

 Meanwhile,